TritonDataCenter/triton-go/README.md

 - `TRITON_TEST` - must be set to any value in order to indicate desire to create resources
-- `SDC_URL` - the base endpoint for the Triton API
+- `TRITON_URL` - the base endpoint for the Triton API
-- `SDC_ACCOUNT` - the account name for the Triton API
+- `TRITON_ACCOUNT` - the account name for the Triton API
-- `SDC_KEY_ID` - the fingerprint of the SSH key identifying the key
+- `TRITON_KEY_ID` - the fingerprint of the SSH key identifying the key

-Additionally, you may set `SDC_KEY_MATERIAL` to the contents of an unencrypted private key.
+Additionally, you may set `TRITON_KEY_MATERIAL` to the contents of an unencrypted private key.
 If this is set, the PrivateKeySigner (see above) will be used - if not the SSHAgentSigner will be used.
-You can also set `SDC_USER` to run the tests against an account other than the main Triton account
+You can also set `TRITON_USER` to run the tests against an account other than the main Triton account

 ### Example Run